The Mescaleros

-The Mescaleros were the British backing band for British singer, musician and songwriter Joe Strummer, formed in 1999, which issued three albums prior to Strummer's death in 2002.
+The Mescaleros was the British backing band for British singer, musician and songwriter Joe Strummer.
+Formed in 1999, they issued three albums before Strummer's death from a heart attack in 2002 aged 50.

 Many of the band members were multi-instrumentalists.
-The original line up consisted of Strummer on vocals and guitar, Antony Genn on guitar, Scott Shields on bass, guitar and drums, Martin Slattery on keyboards and guitar, as well as flute and saxophone on select songs, Pablo Cook on various percussion instruments and Steve Barnard on drums, using his stage moniker "Smiley".
-Richard Flack was also employed to use effects and instruments.
+The original line up consisted of Strummer on vocals and guitar; Antony Genn on guitar; Scott Shields on bass, guitar and drums; Martin Slattery on keyboards, guitar, occasional flute and saxophone; Pablo Cook on percussion; Steve "Smiley" Barnard on drums; and Richard Flack on various instruments.

-The Mescaleros rose out of Strummer's work with Pablo Cook and Richard Norris.
+The Mescaleros arose from Strummer's work with Pablo Cook and Richard Norris.
 The three of them originally came together to write the soundtracks for two short films, Tunnel of Love, and Question of Honour.
 The song "Yalla Yalla" was originally written by this trio, and mixed by Antony Genn.
 Once Genn was brought on board, a new song "Techno D-Day" was recorded, at which point Strummer, at the behest of Genn, began recording a new record.

-The original drummer, Ged Lynch, left the band before recording on Rock Art & the X-Ray Style was complete and Smiley (Robbie Williams' former drummer) was brought in to finish recording.
+The original drummer, Ged Lynch, left the band before recording on the Rock Art and the X-Ray Style album was complete and Steve Barnard, previously with Robbie Williams, was brought in to finish recording.
 Shields and Slattery were recruited through a number of contacts with the band.
-Slattery had also appeared on Robbie Williams' Life Thru a Lens album, and Scott Shields was a friend of Slattery's.
+Slattery had also appeared on Williams' Life thru a Lens album, and Shields was a friend of Slattery's.
 Oddly enough, in the initial lineup, only Smiley was playing the instrument which he knew best.

-Genn reportedly did not have the ability to play sufficient lead guitar, hence Slattery was brought in.
-He, however, was trained in horns and keyboards and was a multi-instrumentalist.
+Genn reportedly did not have the ability to play sufficient lead guitar, so multi-instrumentalist Slattery, originally trained on horns and keyboards, was brought in.
 Strummer once joked that Slattery could play a hole in the windshield of the tour bus.
-Shields had previously been a drummer but was recruited to play bass, and later guitar.
+Shields had previously been a drummer but was recruited to play bass, and later played guitar.